ibm-cloud-docs/transit-gateway/adding-ca.md

 1. In the Connections section, see **Action required** to view the incoming network connection request.
 A user with the [necessary additional IAM permissions](/docs/transit-gateway?topic=transit-gateway-iam) can then click **Approve** to approve the request.

-   After the network owner's account ensures that the connection request is from a legitimate source and approves it, the system establishes routes to and from all other networks connected to the same transit gateway.
+   After the network owner's account ensures that the connection request is from a legitimate source and approves it, the system establishes routes to and from all other networks that are connected to the same transit gateway.
 Use of [network ACLs and/or security groups](/docs/vpc?topic=vpc-security-in-your-vpc#security-in-your-vpc) within networks that are accessible across accounts are highly recommended to control the network traffic flows.
 You can unilaterally detach cross-account connections by either account through users who have the appropriate permissions.
    {: important}

    Click **Approve** to confirm.
 The status of the network connection indicates **Attaching**.